SNHU and Walgreens Partner to Offer Training to Veterans

-On November 8, Southern New Hampshire University (SNHU) and Walgreens announced a new initiative that hopes to train 5,000 U.S. veterans over the next five years.
+In early November, Southern New Hampshire University (SNHU) and Walgreens announced plans to train 5,000 veterans over the next five years for careers in Walgreen’s network of over 9500 stores nationwide.
 In the innovative program, Walgreens will hire veterans into store leadership roles while also giving veterans an opportunity to simultaneously pursue a bachelor’s or master’s degree from SNHU.

 Supporting Veterans from the Workplace to the Classroom

 The SNHU-Walgreens programs comes at a critical moment.
 As of 2017, 20.4 million U.S. men and women are veterans, accounting for 8% of the civilian non-institutional population over the age of 18.
 About 10% of veterans are now women.
 When one drills down on recent data (veterans under 45), however, the number of women veterans is much higher.
 As of 2017, the unemployment rates for veterans (4.5%) was somewhat lower than the overall unemployment rate in the United States.

 To ensure veterans continue to find jobs in which they can thrive, accommodations are sometimes necessary.
 Fortunately, there are signs that government programs and private sector efforts are already paying off.
 As of August 2017, about 4.9 million veterans (24%), reported a “service-connected disability.”
 But the unemployment rate for veterans with a service-connected disability was notably low (4.3% in August 2017), and the labor force participation rate for veterans with a service-connected disability (48.4%) was not statistically different than the rate of workforce participation for all veterans (49.2%).